-(i) Cash Credit sanctioned by State Bank of India/Canara Bank are secured by charge on pari passu basis on all present & future current assets including stocks and book debts and extension of charge on pari-passu basis on the fixed assets (excluding vehicles) of the company, equitable mortgage of land and building at Gurgaon owned by Ispace Developers Pvt Ltd and exclusive charge on the Brand "MILKFOOD".
+- (i) Cash Credit limit sanctioned by State Bank of India/Canara Bank are secured by charge on pari passu basis on all present & future current assets including stocks and book debts and extension of charge on pari-passu basis on the fixed assets (excluding vehicles) of the company and exclusive charge on the Brand "MILKFOOD".
+Refer Note 15(ii). - (ii) The company has utilised the borrowings from banks and financial institutions for the specific purposes for which it was taken. - (iii) Company has not been declared as wilfull defaulter by any bank or financial institution or any other lender.

-Note 20.
+Note 19.
 Financial liabilities - Trade payable

-Particulars Footnote

-31 March, 2021 (Rs. in Lakhs) ,

-(a) Total outstanding dues of micro enterprises and small enterprises (i) 17 38

-(b) Total outstanding dues of creditors other than above 2,781 3,106
+Particulars Footnote As at 31 March, 2022 (Rs. in Lakhs) As at 31 March, 2021 (Rs. in Lakhs) (a) Total outstanding dues of micro enterprises and small enterprises(b) Total outstanding dues of creditors other than above (i) 73 1,488 17 2,781 Total 1,561 2,798

-Total 2,798 3,144